 On the women's side, UW Oshkosh alumna and two-time NCAA All-American Cheyenne Moore became the first multiple time champion in the history of the women's race while breaking the event record with a time of 17:36.
 She led comfortably wire to wire, and earned a cash prize for her efforts while also earning an award as the top Titan Alum.
 Past champions Laura Schmitz and Titan alum McKenzie Kelly (3 time NCAA All-American and NCAA Record holder) ran strong races to finish 2nd and 3rd, while Titan Alum Brittany Gibson, another NCAA qualifier, finished 4th.
 Six women broke 10 minutes overall.
 Kathleen Busse won an award for being the top Female Master's finisher overall with a time of 20:54.
 We enjoyed another awesome event, and we look forward to celebrating this year's accomplishments for awhile longer before turning our attention to next year's race.

 Please peruse our website for full results, and we should have pictures posted of the event by Monday, August 12th.
 The UW Oshkosh Titan Cross Country Teams thank all participants, volunteers, sponsors, and donors for helping make this an amazing event.
 Without the generous support of you all, we wouldn't be able to host such a meaningful event that continues to raise money, support, and awareness for valuable causes.
 THANK YOU!

-We plan to be back in 2019 with the 7th Annual Titan 5k.
-As we move forward, we will announce the date, the prizes, and provide other details for next year's event. #HAILTITANS
+We plan to be back in 2020 with the 8th Annual Titan 5k.
+As we move forward, we will announce the date, the prizes, and other important details for next year's event. #HAILTITANS